adventuremeng/adventuremeng/content/_index.md

 Study, work, and have fun.
 I consider these elements of life as Meng Adventure.

-In my spare time, I like salsa dancing, playing the flute, going to the gym, and posting videos (in Chinese) on Bilibili.
+In my spare time, I like playing the the flute and the guitar, cooking, playing video games, and reading books.

 *If you would like to subsribe to my website posts, you can use RSS with [this link.](https://www.adventuremeng.com/index.xml)*